kartikpatel/2022AdventOfCode/README.md

 ## Usage

-Install deps: `gem install bundler && bundle install`.
-Run `bundle exec rake` to run the tests, or `bundle exec rake run` to run the program.
+Install dependencies: `bin/bundle`

+Run `bin/rspec --format doc` to run the tests

+Run `bin/rake day1` to run the program for day1